 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Mesure, p.
 83-87.

-The same metric prefixes apply to all attributes (except time) and designate the relationships between units.
+The same metric prefixes apply to all attributes (except time) and indicate the relationships between units.
 A unit just to the left of a particular unit in the chart is 10 times greater, and the unit just to its right is 10 times less.

 Metric prefix kilo hecto deca No prefix deci- centi- milli-